analia-mok/broast/readme.md

 6. Next, generate the symlink to the local storage folder using `lando artisan storage:link` (Will add to lando recipe as an event)
 7. Run `lando artisan migrate` to generate all tables.
 8. To generate sample content, run the available seeders with `lando artisan db:seed`
 9. Visit [https://broast.lndo.site](https://broast.lndo.site).
-You should see the default Laravel welcome screen.
+You should see a "Welcome to the Broast API" screen.

 ### Links